hl7au/au-fhir-core/input/pagecontent/guidance.md

 ## Suppressed Data
 In some circumstances, specific pieces of data may hidden due to security or privacy reasons.
-Elements with a minimum cardinality = 0 (including elements labeled Must Support), the element SHALL be omitted from the resource if they are suppressed.
+Elements with a minimum cardinality = 0 (including elements labelled Must Support), the element **SHALL** be omitted from the resource if they are suppressed.

-For mandatory elements (minimum cardinality is > 0), the element SHALL be populated but it may exceed the data receiver’s access rights to know that the data is suppressed:
+For mandatory elements (minimum cardinality is > 0), the element **SHALL** be populated but it may exceed the data receiver’s access rights to know that the data is suppressed:
-- where a receiver does not have access rights to know that data is suppressed use the code `masked` from the [DataAbsentReason Code System](http://terminology.hl7.org/CodeSystem/data-absent-reason) following the section on [Missing Data](guidance.html#missing-data)
+- where a receiver does not have access rights to know that data is suppressed use the code `masked` from the [DataAbsentReason Code System](http://terminology.hl7.org/CodeSystem/data-absent-reason) following the section on [Missing Data](guidance.html#missing-data).
-- where a receiver may know that the data is suppressed use the code `unknown` from the [DataAbsentReason Code System](http://terminology.hl7.org/CodeSystem/data-absent-reason) following the section on [Missing Data](guidance.html#missing-data)
+- where a receiver may know that the data is suppressed use the code `unknown` from the [DataAbsentReason Code System](http://terminology.hl7.org/CodeSystem/data-absent-reason) following the section on [Missing Data](guidance.html#missing-data).

 ## Extensibility – “additional” elements